-The MITI database also provides BCF values for 1,3,5-trichlororbenzene determined for carp while using a standard test system (MITI-List, 2002).
-Though a mixture of all three isomeric trichlorobenzenes was administered in two different overall concentrations, the individual concentrations of each isomer in exposure medium as well as in fish were analyzed.
-The reported BCF values range between 150 and 1700 but no information on neither lipid content nor lipid normalization are given.
+The MITI database also provides BCF values for 1,2,3-trichlorobenzene determined for carp using a standard test system.
+Although a mixture of all three isomeric trichlorobenzenes was administered in two different overall concentrations, the individual concentrations of each isomer in exposure medium as well as in fish were analyzed.
+The reported BCF values range between 130 and 1300 but no further information on lipid content or lipid normalization are given.